 - Thomson Reuters consent form (applicants above the age of 16)

-- Purchase and sale documents in 4 copies (in case of real estate option) / Escrow agreement and letter of engagement with local agent (if opting for the NTF)
+- Purchase and sale documents in 4 copies (in case of real estate investment option) / Escrow agreement and letter of engagement with a local agent (if opting for the NTF)

 - Passport Application Form

 - Oath of Allegiance-Required for each family member 18 years and above